Circular flow of income: Quesnay

 The model Quesnay created consisted of three economic agents: The "Proprietary" class consisted of only landowners.
 The "Productive" class consisted of all agricultural laborers.
 The "Sterile" class is made up of artisans and merchants.
-The flow of production and/or cash between the three classes started with the Proprietary class because they own the land and they buy from both of the other classes.
+The production and/or cash flow between the three classes started with the Proprietary class because they own the land and they buy from the other classes.
 Quesnay visualised the steps in the process in the Tableau économique.

 Marx

 In Marxian economics, economic reproduction refers to recurrent (or cyclical) processes by which the initial conditions necessary for economic activity to occur are constantly re-created.

 Economic reproduction involves the physical production and distribution of goods and services, the trade (the circulation via exchanges and transactions) of goods and services, and the consumption of goods and services (both productive or intermediate consumption and final consumption).

-Karl Marx developed the original insights of Quesnay to model the circulation of capital, money, and commodities in the second volume of Das Kapital to show how the reproduction process that must occur in any type of society can take place in capitalist society by means of the circulation of capital.
+Karl Marx developed the original insights of Quesnay to model the circulation of capital, money, and commodities in the second volume of Das Kapital to show how the reproduction process that must occur in any type of society can take place in capitalist society through the circulation of capital.

 Marx distinguishes between "simple reproduction" and "expanded (or enlarged) reproduction".
 In the former case, no economic growth occurs, while in the latter case, more is produced than is needed to maintain the economy at the given level, making economic growth possible.
 In the capitalist mode of production, the difference is that in the former case, the new surplus value created by wage-labour is spent by the employer on consumption (or hoarded), whereas in the latter case, part of it is reinvested in production.